 Are you currently serving your country or a recently discharged military veteran?
 If so, you know your branch of service has likely instilled discipline, strong values, a sense of duty, and loyalty.
 Among those numerous positive outcomes that can result from military service, there’s also another one you might not have thought of — homeownership.

-Are You Eligible For a VA Loan?
+Are You Eligible for a VA Mortgage Loan?

 The VA runs a number of different programs that assist active duty and honorably discharged veterans in purchasing or rehabilitating homes.
 The ways in which the VA assists in this process are numerous and include: